It's Dan's dream to have a midcentury modern room in our house which is just one reason we immediately loved the

 Do you know what else is back?
 Terrazzo!
 Their lounge includes a cool bar area with a terrazzo bar top and floors.
 Sunshine radiates through during the day and the lighting is dim and moody at night.
 It's a perfect location for intimate drinks and conversation no matter if you're staying at the hotel or not.
 (It's open to all!)

-The beer menu is wonderfully local including beer from: Brewery Bhavana, Trophy and Crank Arm a few blocks away in Raleigh, Fullsteam and Ponysaurus in Durham, Mother Earth from Kinston, and Fonta Flora from Morganton, to name a few.
+The beer menu is wonderfully local including beer from Brewery Bhavana, Trophy and Crank Arm a few blocks away in Raleigh, Fullsteam and Ponysaurus in Durham, and Mother Earth from Kinston, and Fonta Flora from Morganton, to name a few.

 There's an additional lounge area just up the steps before guest rooms too.
 We love the boho vibe we were getting from the many throw pillows with a signature Rise and Ramble square pillow to tie in the rooms.
 And that ultra-cool magazine rack across from a woven piece of art that hangs on the opposite wall.

 If a single croissant or muffin does the job for you enjoy it in the lounge, your room, or on a green, woven Risom chair carefully sourced from Knoll Inc. (Designed in the 1940s by Jens Risom.
 It has such a cool story, in and of itself.)

 - LucetteGrace, French patisserie (a personal favorite, since the day we moved to Raleigh, years ago, and included in our Best of Raleigh list)

 - A Place at the Table (a thoughtful dining experience that also gives back to the local community)